tmcgilchrist/cabal-hoogle/README.md

  - [ ] Port tests to use Hedgehog
  - [ ] Setup cli tests
  - [ ] Setup default cli command to hoogle search
  - [ ] Link sources from cabal.project
- - [ ] Incremental / watch based rebuilding of the index file.
+ - [ ] Incremental / watch based rebuilding of the index file
  - [ ] Find how to get local hoogle .txt files without using `find`

 Resources